Start-Up Business Grants in Ireland: Complete Guide to Business Funding In 2026 (Up to €150,000)

 The Application Timeline

 This will vary considerably by the type of grant you’re applying for.
-That said, grant applications typically follow a structured timeline.
+That said, grant applications often follow a structured timeline.
 Research and identify suitable grants at least 3-6 months before your planned project start date.
 Many programs have specific submission windows or deadlines throughout the year.

 Allow 2-4 weeks for gathering and preparing all necessary documentation.
 Submit your application well before the deadline to avoid technical issues or last-minute rushes.